-Council at its meeting on 11 May 2021 resolved that the matter be deferred to the meeting to be held on 24 May 2021.
+Council at its meeting on 11 May 2021 resolved that the matter be deferred to

-- 1. Write to the State members requesting that they re-establish the 'do the right thing' advertising campaign regarding littering and illegal dumping; and - 2.
-Notes that the great work undertaken by Clean Up Australia and our community volunteer groups in cleaning the Cooks River.
+1. Write to the State members requesting that they re-establish the 'do the right thing' advertising campaign regarding littering and illegal dumping; and

+2. Notes that the great work undertaken by Clean Up Australia and our community volunteer groups in cleaning the Cooks River.